KoenLBekx/laconic/README.md

 > `K40 k` yields 40.

-For easier passing arguments to routines, one can push operands in reverse order on the stack using the `K,` operand:
+For easier passing arguments to routines, one can push operands in reverse order on the stack using the `K,` operator:

 > `K,(9 7 5 3) >(kkkk)` yields 1 (the larger numbers were on top of the stack and popped first)